jafingerhut/jafingerhut.github.com/clojure-info/using-edn-safely.md

 * sets of values surrounded by #{ }
 * tagged elements for instants in time tagged with #inst, and UUIDs tagged with #uuid.
-* Other tagged elements, as long as you define a data reader function for them and add the tag and data reader function as a key/value pair to `*data-readers*`
+* Other tagged elements, as long as you create an appropriate data reader function and supply it as part of the argument 'opts' to clojure.edn/read or read-string.

 The following types of data can be printed using the methods in the previous section, but cannot be read with `clojure.edn/read*`, at